ibm-cloud-docs/api-handbook/design/robustness.md

 Additionally, ignoring extraneous input causes particular hazards for evolving a service in a backward-compatible way.
-Specifically, if a client is sending a property or parameter that is unsupported _and ignored_, then the client application may experience a failure or an outage if and when support is added to the service for a property or parameter of the same name.
+Specifically, if a client is sending a property or parameter that is unsupported _and ignored_, then the client application could experience a failure or an outage if and when support is added to the service for a property or parameter of the same name.

 ## Migrating to best practices for robustness